petroemil/Rx.Book/Draft.md

 ##### Switch

-In contrary to `Amb()`, `Switch()` always switches to the freshest stream.
+In contrary to `Amb()`, `Switch()` always switches to the most recent stream.
 It doesn't work with a collection of streams, it works on a stream of streams and always only listens to the latest sub-stream.
 It's a little bit like `Concat()` but it forcibly closes the previous sub-stream if a new one appears instead of waiting for it to naturally complete and switching to the next one only after that.

 To demonstrate this I will do the following:
 * Create a base stream that will provide powers of 10 (10, 100, 1000, etc.) every 5 seconds